freebasic/fbc/FreeBASIC/readme.txt

       3D and 2D gfx (including the sub-libraries such as SDL_Net, SDL_TTF, etc)

-    - OpenGL: portable library for developing interactive 2D and 3D graphics games and applications (including support for frameworks such as GLUT and GLFW)
+    - OpenGL: portable library for developing interactive 2D and 3D graphics games and applications (including support for frameworks such as GLUT and GLFW, plus the GL Extensions)

     - Allegro: game programming library (graphics, sounds, player input, etc)